KingoftheNight/RPCT/README.md

 Make blast database by makeblastdb function provided by BLAST+.
 You can make a personal datasets or choose a public database from Blast (https://ftp.ncbi.nlm.nih.gov/blast/db/).
 #### Command line
 ```
-python RPCT_linux.py makedb input_datasets_name -o out_database_name
+python RPCT_linux.py makedb datasets_name -o out_database_name

 # optional arguments:
-#   input_database_name    input the target fasta database, and make sure it located in the current folder.
+#   database_name    input the target fasta database, and make sure it located in the current folder.
 #   -o               input the out database name, and it will be saved by default in blastDB folder in rpct folder.
 ```
 #### Example
 ```